 This guide will teach you all about crowd control effects (CC) and how to effectively use them in PVP combos.
 You will learn how to recognise different crowd controls (CC effects), protections against CC, how resistances work, and special damage types.
 We will then go over how to make your own PVP Combos.

-There are 10 different crowd control effects which are added to skills and applied when you use the skill.
-It’s important to learn the animations of each so you can change your combo based on the initial CC effect.
+There are 10 different crowd control effects that are added to skills and applied when you use the skill.
+It’s important to learn the animations of each so you can change your combos based on the initial CC effect.

 Stiffness: Duration 1.5 sec

 The character remains standing but is unable to move or perform any actions for the duration of the Stiffness (shorter duration than stun)

 Stun: Duration 3 sec

 The character remains standing but is unable to move or perform any actions for the duration of the Stun (longer duration than stiffness).

 The character is knocked onto the floor and is unable to move for the duration, then rolls to get back up